-Koha has a number of ways of managing Authority Records.
+Koha has a number of ways of managing authority records.
 Here are a few options.

 Automatically Link Authority Records